RHElements/rhelements.github.io/docs/create-a-rhelement/step-3.md

 A couple of things to note here is that we've used `<script type="module"...` to load our element definition.
 We're doing this because we want to make sure that we're testing the true source of our element instead of the transpiled version.
 Second, notice that we just add the HTML we need to set up our tests.
 This is the same HTML from our `/demo/index.html` file.

 Lastly, we have one additional file that helps with testing.
-In the root of our element, if you used our generator, there is a `wct.conf.json` file.
+In the root of our RHElements repo, there is a `wct.conf.json` file.
 We use this file to tell Web Component Tester that we want to use Chrome and Firefox for our testing.

 ```
 {
   "verbose": false,
+  "npm": true,
   "plugins": {
     "local": {
-      "browsers": ["chrome", "firefox"]
+      "browsers": ["chrome"],
+      "browserOptions": {
+        "chrome": ["headless", "disable-gpu", "no-sandbox"],
+        "firefox": ["-headless"]
+      }
     }
   }
 }